-During the three years since its inception, think.BDPST has covered a variety of topics.
+During the five years since its inception, think.BDPST has covered a variety of topics.
 The first instalment of think.BDPST focused on future technologies, innovation, and regional development, while the second explored specific fields of social innovation and healthcare.
 The 2018 event revolved around topics such as the future of transportation, the innovation potential of human-machine interaction, and urban innovation.
 For the first time in its history, think.BDPST featured a guest country, with the Republic of Korea enjoying the special status considering its results as the world’s leading innovator, the key importance of Hungarian-Korean relations, and the rapidly developing V4+Korea cooperation.

 The fourth instalment focused on topics such as smart home and the challenges of digitalisation.
 The guest country of the 2019 event was the United Kingdom, given the fact that the country has been in the forefront of championing a technology-intensive-growth model.
 The conference in 2020 was organised in a hybrid format and the topics discussed during the conference included the future of education, data protection, and the regulation of bigtech companies.